dsa-ou/paddles/CONTRIBUTING.md

 Each test file contains, in this order:
 1. helper functions
-1. fixtures (functions that generate test data)
+2. test data
-1. tests for creator methods
+3. tests for creator methods
-1. tests for modifier methods, used separately, and finally
+4. tests for modifier methods, used separately, and finally
-1. tests for combined use of modifiers.
+5. tests for combined use of modifiers.

 Additionally, there are simple interactive examples of how to use a class in that class's docstring, in subfolder `paddles`.
 These are used as [doctests](https://docs.python.org/3.10/library/doctest.html).